Andrea Spendolini-Sirieix

+In 2024, she won the gold medal in the team event of the 2024 World Aquatics Championships.
+Days later, she won a bronze medal in the 10 metre platform.
+A third medal, another bronze, followed in the 10 metre synchronised platform event.

+At the 2024 Summer Olympics she won a bronze medal with Lois Toulson in the 10 metre synchronised event.

 Early life

-Andrea Spendolini-Sirieix was born in London on 11 September 2004, the daughter of French hotel host Fred Sirieix and his ex-wife Italian Alex Spendolini.
+Spendolini-Sirieix was born in London on 11 September 2004, the daughter of French hotel host Fred Sirieix and his ex-partner Alex Spendolini, who is Italian.
+Spendolini-Sirieix was talent scouted by Crystal Palace diving club when she was at John Stainer Community Primary School in Brockley, then completed her secondary and sixth form education at Harris Academy Bermondsey.

 Career

 At the British Diving Championships in 2018, Spendolini-Sirieix and her colleague from Crystal Palace Diving Club, Josie Zillig, won the women's 10m synchronised diving event, completing five dives as the only entrants.
 The following year, partnering Emily Martin, she won Women's synchronised diving competition at the Junior European Championships in Kazan.